justinlettau/sql-source-control/README.md

 Options:
 - `-f` or `--force` will overwrite an existing config file, if present.
-- `-s` or `--skip`will use defaults and not prompt you for any options.
+- `-s` or `--skip` will use defaults and not prompt you for any options.

 ## Go
-Generate SQL files for all tables, stored procedures, functions, etc. All scripts will be put in a `sql-database` directory and SQL scripts will be organizaed into subdirectories.
+Generate SQL files for all tables, stored procedures, functions, etc. All scripts will be put in the output root directory and SQL scripts will be organizaed into subdirectories (based on config file).

 ```bash
 ssc go